• Skip to main content

 Wilton’s Landing

 Convenience stores have a prominent place in the American landscape and our lives.
 Known by a variety of names such as service station, gas station, corner store, mini-mart, or bodega, it’s hard to travel anywhere without seeing one.
 Historically, many convenience stores in the United States were unwelcoming to racial and ethnic minorities.
-Jewish, Black, and Hispanic Americans developed their own systems to find safe places to rest and refuel.
+Jewish, Black, and Latino Americans developed their own systems to find safe places to rest and refuel.

 Convenience stores played an essential role in the distribution of soft drinks, a typical road trip refreshment for many Americans.
 Wilton’s Landing allows visitors to see what products may have adorned the shelves in convenience stores of the past and explore the history of travel, convenience stores, and the people who used them.